-Once a situation improves, the decision to downgrade the Corporate Incident Classification (or Regulatory Level of Emergency, where declared) is made by the Incident Commander and the Emergency Operations Manager.
+Once a situation improves, the decision to downgrade the Corporate Incident Classification (or Regulatory Level of Emergency, where declared) is made by the IC and the ECM, when activated.
 This decision may be based on monitoring data, control/ containment of the situation, or reduced risk to the public or environment.

-Note: When a Regulatory Level of Emergency (AB/BC) is declared, the decision to downgrade is made by the Incident Commander and the Emergency Operations Manager in coordination with the energy regulator.
+Note: When a Regulatory Level of Emergency (AB/BC) is declared, the decision to downgrade is made by the IC and the ECM in coordination with the provincial energy regulator.